 The MSN and Post MSN online programs are limited to working with certain states in the U.S. only.
 Moving into a state not recognized by the graduate nursing program will lead to inability to continue in MSN coursework.
 The exception to this is active military status.
 Click here to see your availability.

-We are currently reviewing applications for FNP, Adult-Gerontology Acute Care and Clinical Nurse Specialist for the 2022-2023 Academic Year.
-At this time we are no longer reviewing application for the Psychiatric Mental Health Nurse Practitioner for the 2022-2023 Academic Year.
+We are currently reviewing applications for FNP, Adult-Gerontology Acute Care and Clinical Nurse Specialist for the 2023-2024 Academic Year.
+At this time we are not reviewing application for the Psychiatric Mental Health Nurse Practitioner.

 Transfer course information